gamma-opt/oip-notes/course/part2/1-basics_of_calculus.md

 ## Unconstrained optimality conditions

-In {ref}`p1l2`, we briefly hinted to the zero-gradient condition as a necessary condition for optimality.
+In [Lecture 2](../part1/2-functions_and_optimisation.md), we briefly hinted to the zero-gradient condition as a necessary condition for optimality.
 Here, we look in further detail why this is the case.
 To be able to do so, we must define the notion of **descent direction**.

 ```{prf:definition}
 :label: descent_direction